Scaling ecommerce stores: Your passport to global expansion and localization

 • Expanding your store to reach new customers, languages, cultures, and continents is an ambitious effort.
 It requires new goals, strategies, and tools.
 Fortunately, technology has never been better, with the ability to simplify and automate tasks.
 The challenge is choosing the right set of tools.

-Findify’s updated Shopify app significantly improves integration with websites built with Shopify.
-Findify’s robust search capabilities, merchandising, and machine learning (ML)-driven recommendations can work directly within Shopify-built ecommerce sites.
+Findify’s robust search capabilities, merchandising, and machine learning (ML)-driven recommendations can work directly within ecommerce sites like Neto and Shopify.
+Findify provides:

 • Easy integration